North-Western-Development/oc2r-native-networking/README.md

 - GNU/Linux x86_64 and aarch64
 - macOS x86_64 and aarch64

-### Not officially supported, but should still work:
+### Not officially supported, but should still build:

 - Any Linux
 - Any macOS
+- Any Windows